Banner image placeholder

 About me

 In summer 2025, I completed my PhD in Health Services and Policy Research at Boston University.
-I am currently a Torda Health Care Quality and Equity Fellow at the National Committee on Quality Assurance (NCQA).
-I previously earned my MPH from Boston University and my bachelor's degree from Brown University.
+I am currently a Postdoctoral Fellow at the Lurie Institute for Disability Policy and Brandeis University.

 Contact